 Battery contacts consist of a spiral spring with a leg that can later be welding onto a base.
-Typically, this type of application involves nickel material either as platting or as a base material and tend to use wire between 10,000 and 40,000s.
+Typically, this type of application involves nickel material either as platting or as a base material and tends to use wire between 10,000 and 40,000s.

 Mousetraps and Safety Pins

 Wire forms can also be found in some of the most common household items like safety pins and mouse traps.
-The front, wire, portion of a mouse trap is an example of a common, simple wire form.
+The front, wire, portion of a mousetrap is an example of a common, simple wire form.
 Safety pins are also wire forms.

-The standard safety pin shape, however, is not only created with small wire for household use.
+The standard safety pin shape, however, is not only created with small wires for household use.
 The same basic shape is often made with larger gauge wire for industrial or agricultural applications.
 The larger wire form can then be fitted through two holes, just like a smaller safety pin, to link two objects together.
 Sometimes these larger pins are even used to connect things like tractors to another piece of equipment.

 Large Wire Applications